2019-2023

 ACTION

 Hand in Hand International trains women to run their own microbusinesses and become successful entrepreneurs.
-Its programme involves self-help groups which provide support, and business training with modules such as marketing and bookkeeping.
-It also gives access to credit and links to larger markets.
+Its programme involves self-help groups that offer support and business training with modules such as marketing and bookkeeping.
+It also provides access to credit and links to larger markets.